camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-reference.md

 Storage limit?

-## Extraction field types
+## Extraction field data types

-You can use any of the following field types when creating an extraction field.
+You can use any of the following data types when creating an extraction field.

 | Field type | Description |
 | :--------- | :---------- |